Mosque Open Day

 Contrary impulses told me that I should be resolved in my intentions.
 I am a devotee of the face-to-face.
 I am a collector of (admittedly rather tame) life experiences.
 It was an open day for goodness sake!
 As this internal dialogue progressed I got closer to my destination.
 I coyly read a poster by the gate offering respect to the traditional custodians of this land.
 It was then that a young man enticed me to go inside.

-I’m an ‘ambivert’ and all it takes to tip me from introversion to extroversion is the warm welcome of an engaging person.
+I’m an ambivert and all it takes to tip me from introversion to extroversion is the warm welcome of an engaging person.
 From that moment on everything was simpler for me.
 I walked to the porch of the converted suburban house and put my shoes in the space allocated.
 Inside the doorway a young woman invited me to partake in the various activities on offer.
 These included a question-and-answer session, information stalls, and an Indonesian lunch.
 I looked into the carpeted open-plan space of that converted house and saw mingling and chatting.
 From dress I could tell that the local congregation were there in force.
 However many visitors were also present.

 Some Christian nuns had been departing as I arrived.
 A geeky goth had popped in to offer flowers.
-A immaculately presented ‘suit’ came to do exactly the same thing.
+A immaculately presented suit came to do exactly the same thing.
 And further inside I’m sure I saw the local state parliamentarian.
 There was definitely engagement happening with wider society.

 A prayer session began as I was preparing to go.
 I sat in the background and observed silently.
 It was a bit odd to me but only as odd as any other religious ceremony I've observed.
 Even its segregation of sexes is only different by degrees from the many casual instances of this I've known.
 I did get some inkling of the value of prayer in providing a sense of belonging to something bigger than oneself.

 I had wanted to do something more personal than political to support Muslims.
 The irony is that once there it was I who felt supported by an ethos of connection among strangers.
-The message they gave me that day was a universal one – we are all part of the same humanity.
+The message they gave me that day was a universal one – we are all a part of humanity.

-Labels:
+Labels: Life Experiences